learn-co-curriculum/cssi-prework-js-on-the-web/README.md

 The selector syntax - $() - and the .text() method actually aren't part of the JavaScript baked into the browser.
 They actually come from the **jQuery library** - a big, commonly used set of useful JavaScript functions.
 In order to use this syntax on our pages, we'll need to link up to a JavaScript library.

 Manipulating web pages is the bread and butter of jQuery.
-You will learn exactly what jQuery is ad how it works in the next series of lessons.
+You will learn exactly what jQuery is and how it works in the next series of lessons.